Geoenvironmental Consultants Ltd

 Ground gases such as methane, carbon dioxide and radon.

-G&J are experienced in dealing with these hazards, and others, in a cost-effective and practical manner.
-A preliminary assessment of the of the risk of these geohazards affecting a site, even if not currently apparent, is typically included in our Phase I Desk Studies where there is a geotechnical component.
+G&J are experienced in dealing with these hazards and others in a cost-effective and practical manner.
+A preliminary assessment of the risk of these geohazards affecting a site, even if not currently apparent, is typically included in our Phase I Desk Studies, where there is a geotechnical component.
+These assessments help mitigate associated risks, such as cost overruns, project delays, reputational damage, and potential hazards to personnel safety.